jpdavalos423/assist_web_scraping/question_1/README.md

 total_combination_order.py
     After inputting path to folder filled with csvs of either the community colleges or districts you want to analyze it outputs two txt files and 6 csvs (which will be shown below).
-Before getting into the contents of these output files understanding the combination logic used is important. total_combination_order.txt
+Before getting into the contents of these output files understanding the combination logic used is important.
+        Combination Logic:
+            This script is using specifically 3 UC Combination Groups which means it groups UCs into groups of 3.
+                Ex: ['UCSD' 'UCSB' 'UCLA']
+            With these 3 UC Combination Pairs the script is counting how much each UC contributes to the number of courses a hypothetical UC student would need to take.
+That is why when total_combination_order.txt